 The thrill of whitewater rafting has to be experienced at least once in your lifetime.
 It’s a great way to see the countryside as well as get the heart racing.

 In Tamarindo, you can do this tour down the Tenorio River and paddle down class III and IV rapids on a thrilling adventure.
-The tour is top-rated and involves 2.5 hours on the river with your experienced guide.
+The tour is one of the top-rated whitewater rafting tours in all of Costa Rica and involves 2.5 hours on the river with your experienced guide.

 I personally haven’t been whitewater rafting in Tamarindo.
 However, I have ventured down the Pacuare River from Puerto Viejo, which was so much fun!